 Ask anyone with red tattoos and they would likely tell you the problems they’ve experienced specifically with their red ink — bumps, rashes, higher itch levels and slower healing speed.
-In all the tattoos I’ve removed so far, red seems to be the hardest too.
-However, did you also know that red ink can trigger allergy reactions and other health problems?
+Of all the tattoos I’ve removed so far, red seems to be one of the hardest too.
+However, did you also know that red ink can trigger allergic reactions and other health problems?

-I’m not here to discourage you against getting red tattoos.
-But as a healthcare professional, it is my responsibility to inform you on the risks associated with red ink and the precautions you should take.
+I’m not here to discourage you from getting red tattoos.
+But as a healthcare professional, it is my responsibility to inform you of the risks associated with red ink and the precautions you should take.

 Studies show that in children, red dye has been associated with worsening attention disorder and aggression.
 Beyond that, doctors have seen skin cancer tumours appear in only the red parts of tattoos.
 Needless to say, red tattoos are more susceptible towards the danger of ultraviolet light.
 In the tattoo world, a reaction to red ink is the most common, with many experiencing some redness and swelling.
 For some, however, red ink can spark allergy reactions, turning their tattoo experience into a nightmare.
 Some dermatologists also warn that if you have the gene for psoriasis, red ink might trigger the condition or cause a flare.

 Heavy metals found in red ink are believed to be the reason why it’s so difficult on our bodies.
 Cinnabar, a mercury-based metal that used to be found in red ink, is not so much in use now with the advent of organic red tattoo pigments.
 But chemical analyses show that a mixture of other heavy metals like aluminium and lead can still be found in red ink.
 Solvent red 1, a substance in organic red pigments, is thought to cause fewer issues but has the potential to degrade into carcinogens, causing cancer.

 Beyond the obvious suggestion of avoiding red colours in your tattoos, here are some precautions you can take to protect yourself.